- Search The Registry

 Harlem Hospital 1912

-*Harlem Hospital opened on this date in 1897.
+*Harlem Hospital opened on this date in 1897 in Harlem, NYC.
 Now called Harlem Hospital Center and branded as NYC Health + Hospitals/Harlem, it originated in a three-story building that housed 54 beds.

 The hospital was originally served as a center for patients waiting to be transferred to Bellevue Hospital.
 Harlem Hospital was founded under the control of the Department of Public Charities and Corrections.
 The hospital’s initial 54 beds proved to be lacking, especially after the wave of African Americans who traveled to New York after World War I.